TSABM/inbre-retina/README.md

 4:15 pm - 5:16 pm

-6:15 pm - 6:41
+6:15 pm - 6:41 pm

+7:37 pm - 8:15 pm

 Trying to implement that main memory pipeline.

 imported nd2 package, learning how to use it to display an image with pyqt.
 Learned several things about the format, it will most likely need to be converted to some kind of array which should be able to be done quickly if some tricks are used.
 Its also possible to extract the files dimensions including the depth of layers which ought to be useful.

 Working on rendering the first nd2 image.
 Requires a little refactoring.
+Having some difficulties still but going to have to call it for the day.
+Need to get it working soon.
+At least printing the name of the open file or something.

 ## Day 26 6/26/24